AdobeDocs/experience-manager-learn.en/help/foundation/development/set-up-sling-dynamic-include.md

    -->
    ```

-1. (Optional) Repeat the last step to allow for components on [locked (initial) content of editable templates](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/page-templates-editable.html) to be served via SDI as well.
+1. (Optional) Repeat the last step to allow for components on [locked (initial) content of editable templates](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/page-templates-editable.html) to be served via [!DNL SDI] as well.
 The reason for the additional configuration is that locked content of editable templates is served from `/conf` instead of `/content`.

    ```xml
    <?xml version="1.0" encoding="UTF-8"?>